HankB/MQTT_will/C/README.md

 Proof of concept - modifications to provoke the broker to publish will message.

 * Connect with a will message
-* ~abort to avoid clean shutdown~
 * Loop with a status message, `<ctrl>C` now triggers will message from broker.
-* Reconnect logic works with broker stopped and restarted.
+* Reconnect logic works with broker stopped and restarted and network interruptions.
-* Some command line options provided, `extra` not fully implemented.
+* Some command line options provided, `extra` implemented and working as tested.
+* Ansible playbook provided for easier deployment.

 ## Starting point